WitoDelnat/keat-server/README.md

 **Problem:** "I want to increase my deployment frequency while keeping control of my stability."

-**Solution:** Put your new code behind feature flags, which is safe to deploy - even when it's still an ongoing effort.
+**Solution:** Put your new code behind feature flags, which is safe to deploy.
 Afterwards gradually increase the reach and recover from failures within minutes.

 ## Installation